‘Biblical proportions’: 3 months’ worth of rainfall floods Nova Scotia, forcing evacuations as crews search for missing people - KESQ

 “We have had biblical proportions of rain over the night and into the day,” Halifax Mayor Mike Savage said Saturday.

-In a separate incident, a young person and a man were also reported missing in the West Hants area after their vehicle was submerged, while two other passengers traveling in the same vehicle were rescued, Houston said.

-Officials have not released the names or ages of the four as the search for them continues.
+Premier Tim Houston said on Twitter Sunday: “Thank you to Nova Scotia’s first responders for their incredible work in response to the floods.”

+Houston told a news conference Saturday that three people traveling with the missing children had managed to escape their vehicle and two people had been rescued from the other car.

-“I cannot stop thinking about these families and these four individuals,” Houston said.
+“I cannot stop thinking about these families and these four individuals,” Houston told reporters.
 “I want them to know that everything that can be done is being done.
 I know the entire province joins me in praying for their safe return.”

-Houston warned that conditions in the area are still dangerous and asked community members to pause on joining the search for the missing people.

-Northern and eastern Nova Scotia are expected to see more rain Saturday night, while the forecast predicts rain in the central, western and southern areas will ease, officials said.

-An estimated 250 millimeters of rain battered the province in one day, Houston said.
+An estimated 250 millimeters of rain battered the province in one day, Houston told Saturday’s news conference.

 “We got three months’ worth of rain in less than 24 hours,” he said.
 “It came fast and it came furious.”